Meet the Board

 Sheryl Cline (President) is a 9-10 School Counselor at Linn-Mar High School in Marion, Iowa.
 She was a K-12 school counselor for 3 years before moving to the high school level.
 Sheryl is a graduate of the University of Iowa (MA-School Counseling) and Mt.
 Mercy College (BA-Psychology).
 She is passionate about college and career readiness, especially ways to introduce students to careers requiring less than a 4-year degree.
 Sheryl is the ICAP lead in her district, serves as an advisory committee member of the Marion Economic Development Corporation's Community Promise Initiative, and is working with the 5 other counselors to RAMP at LMHS.
 She believes that school counselors play a key role in advocating for school counseling at all levels, which happens day-to-day in the work we do in our buildings and in collaborating with all stakeholders.
 In her free time, Sheryl enjoys spending time with her Brittany (Bear), running, reading, and doing yoga.

 Aimee Hospodarsky (Past President) is an elementary school counselor in Monticello, Iowa.
-Her 18 years of experience as a school counselor has included work at the middle school level as well as both larger and smaller districts.
+Her experience as a school counselor has included work at the middle school level as well as both larger and smaller districts.
 Aimee is a graduate of Drake University (MS – School Counseling) and the University of Northern Iowa (Elementary and Early Childhood Education).
 Prior to her role on the ISCA Executive Committee, she served as Elementary Vice-President.
 Aimee is the School Counselor Lead in her district, and has represented school counselors in various state level groups, including Future Ready Iowa Alliance, Iowa Clearinghouse for Work-Based Learning Advisory Board, and the State SEL Advisory Team.
 Along with her K-12 School Counseling Team in Monticello, she is a proud recipient of the ISCA District of Distinction Award, which recognizes exemplary K-12 school counseling programs.
 Aimee sees school counselors as a critical factor in the junction of students’ academic, career, and social-emotional success.
 Aimee has two children and lives in Monticello with her husband, who is also in education.